nebari-dev/nebari/docs/source/installation/configuration.md

 ## Continuous integration and continuous deployment

 `ci_cd`: is optional and specifies the continuous integration and continuous deployment framework to use.
-QHub uses infrastructure as code to allow developers and users of QHub to request change to the environment via pull requests (PRs) which then get approved by administration.
+QHub uses infrastructure-as-code to allow developers and users of QHub to request change to the environment via pull requests (PRs) which then get approved by administration.
 You may configure CI/CD process to watch for pull-requests or commits on specific branches.
 Currently CI/CD can be setup for either GitHub Actions or GitLab CI.